 In 2018, HASC began partnering with Health Career Connection (HCC), a national internship program.
 HCC connects talented and diverse college undergraduates and recent graduates, particularly from underrepresented backgrounds, with opportunities to pursue health care and public health careers.

-HASC’s HCC workforce initiative effort — the College to Career Diversity Internship Program (CDIP) — is a 10-week, full-time paid summer internship program.
+HASC’s HCC workforce initiative effort — the College to Career Diversity Internship Program (CDIP) — is a 10-week, full-time paid internship program.
 CDIP recruits diverse, high-performing students and recent graduates whose interests and skills align with HASC members’ needs and projects.
 The program also enables hospitals to meet broader diversity and workforce goals by offering an efficient pipeline for integrating new talent into open positions.

 HASC works with HCC to connect with leadership at member hospitals to assist with: